skip-mev/connect/oracle/config/README.md

 ## UpdateInterval

 This field is utilized to set the interval at which the oracle will fetch prices from providers.
-In the case where a provider fails to respond, the oracle will wait until the next update interval to fetch prices from the provider again.

 ## Providers